UNIT - 1

 b) a bipolar process

-c) a continuous & life long process
+& life long process

-d) a process of individual development
+d) a process of

-e) a deliberate process
+e) a deliberate

-f) a dynamic process
+f) a dynamic

-g) Preserver & transmitter of heritage
+g) Preserver &

-h) a science as well as an art
+h) a science as well

-i) It is progressive
+i) It is

 CONCLUSION:

-Thus, education is a dynamic process, which involves the interplay of the educator,
+process, which involves the interplay of the educator,

-educand and the social forces to make an individual socially adjustable and responsible
+educand and the social forces to make an individual socially adjustable and responsible.

 b) INDIAN SCHOOLS OF PHILOSOPHY AND EDUCATION

-1. The Indian philosophical schools have developed more a synthetic outlook.
+have developed more a synthetic outlook.
 There is no

 separate treatment of ontology (Theory of Reality), Epistemology (Theory of Knowledge), or